-APPLICATION REQUIREMENTS BY PROGRAM

-ART MARKET STUDIES
+APPLICATION REQUIREMENTS BY PROGRAM ART MARKET STUDIES

-- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing. - Online application - Application fee - Official academic transcripts or course-by-course International Credential Evaluation - Three (3) Letters of recommendation - · Curriculum vitae (CV) / Resume - Three (3) Short essays / One (1) Optional essay - TOEFL / IELTS scores (International Applicants) - Two (2) college-level Art History courses: All students entering the program are expected to have taken two college-level courses in the history of art. - GRE scores (recommended, not required)
+- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing - Online application - Application fee - Official academic transcripts or course-by-course International Credential Evaluation - Two (2) Letters of recommendation - Curriculum vitae (CV) / Resume - One (1) short written response/ One (1) optional short written response - English Language Proficiency Scores- International Applicants (TOEFL, IELTS, Duolingo, or PTE)